bl0nd/chive/README.md

 Also, note that order doesn't matter when listing out targets and variants.

 So far, we've only added **empty variants**.
 But we can use `STDIN` to add more useful variants, right?
-Well, yes and no. In my experience, that approach works well for individual variants, but breaks down when multiple variants are involved.
-In particular,
+Well, yes and no. Unfortunately, when multiple variants become involved, things start to break down:

-* Variant data is often multi-line, meaning that we can't distinguish between different variant contents as easily as we could target paths.
+* Variant data is often multi-line, meaning we can't distinguish between variant contents as easily as we could target paths.

 * Providing a cookie-cutter variant often doesn't make any sense, especially when multiple targets are involved.